pnwnelson/myreads/README.md

 ```

-# Required Libraries and Dependencies
+## Required Libraries and Dependencies
-	- create-React-App
+	- create-react-app
 	- react-router-dom
 	- throttle-debounce
 	- escape-string-regexp
 	- prop-types

-# How to run project
+## How to run project
 	1. Clone or download project to it's own project folder
 	2. Run `npm install --save` from that folder.
 	3. Run `npm run start`
-	4. Use the search terms listed in SEARCH_TERMS.md
+	4. Use the search terms listed in SEARCH_TERMS.md when searching for a book